Labyrinth (Taylor Swift song): Background and release

 Taylor Swift announced her tenth original studio album, Midnights, at the 2022 MTV Video Music Awards on August 28; its title and cover artwork were released shortly after the same day via social media.
 She conceived Midnights as a collection of songs about her nocturnal ruminations, detailing a wide range of emotions such as regret, lust, nostalgia, contentment, and self-loathing.
 The standard album was produced by Swift and Jack Antonoff, as a result of the two experimenting with music while their partners were both shooting for a film in Panama.
 Swift announced the album's track listing via a thirteen-episode video series called Midnights Mayhem with Me on the platform TikTok, where each video contained the title of one track at a time.
 The title of "Labyrinth" was revealed in an episode posted on October 7, 2022.

 Republic Records released Midnights on October 21, 2022; "Labyrinth" is track 10 out of 13 tracks on the standard edition.
 Upon the release of the album, "Labyrinth" peaked at number 12 on the Billboard Global 200 chart.
 The track peaked at number 14 on both the US Billboard Hot 100 and the Canadian Hot 100, number 13 on both the ARIA Singles Chart in Australia and the RIAS chart in Singapore, and number 10 on the Philippines Songs chart.
 The song additionally reached the top 40 on the charts in Malaysia, Portugal, and Vietnam; top 60 in Sweden and the Czech Republic; and top 100 in Lithuania, Slovakia, and Spain.
-"Labyrinth" received a platinum certification in Australia, gold certifications in Brazil and Canada, and a silver certification in the United Kingdom.
+"Labyrinth" was certified platinum in Australia, gold in Brazil and Canada, and silver in the United Kingdom.

 Swift performed "Labyrinth" live three times on her sixth concert tour, the Eras Tour (2023–2024).
 On November 9, 2023, she sang a piano rendition at a concert in Buenos Aires, Argentina.
 She again performed the song on piano, this time as part of a mashup with her song "This Is Me Trying" (2020), at a concert in Gelsenkirchen, Germany, on July 18, 2024.
 At the November 21, 2024, concert in Toronto, Canada, she sang a piano mashup of "Labyrinth" and "State of Grace" (2012).